 So which one is the best to visit?
-Well, that depends on what you’re looking to do, and who you’re going with.
+Well, that depends on what you’re looking to do and who you’re going with.
 If you’re traveling with family, one island might be more suited for you, compared to whether you’re looking to party or swim with turtles.

-St. Thomas is the most famous island in the Virgin Islands that receives the vast majority of tourists.
-It’s well known for its shopping strip, which seems to have an endless amount of jewelry stores and its various high-end dining options.
-It’s also quite a popular stop for cruise ships.
+St. Thomas is the most famous island in the Virgin Islands and receives the vast majority of tourists.
+It’s well known for its shopping strip, which seems to have an endless amount of jewelry stores, and its various high-end dining options and beautiful accommodations throughout the island.

 For single or young couples looking to party, this is the island you’ll want to visit.
 St. Thomas has a vibrant nightlife with all types of clubs for people.
 Tourists have a wide selection of sports bars, beach bars, and wine bars to visit.
 The clubs tend to host different events each weekend and if you go during the summer, you’ll have more than enough to choose from.

 St. Thomas is also a great option for families.
 There are plenty of kid-friendly activities you can do.
-There are different museums you can attend, diverse foods you can try out, and fun adventures you can go on like ziplining and snorkeling.
-Whether you’re looking to tour the island with your family, party like there’s no tomorrow, or enjoy the beauty that nature has to offer, you'll find it in St. Thomas.
+There are different museums you can attend, diverse foods you can try out, and fun adventures you can go on like snorkeling or ziplining at Tree Limit Extreme.
+Coral World Ocean Park is another popular option for families, where you can swim with dolphins or observe sea lions.

 If you’re looking for an adventure or want to explore the beautiful outdoors, St. John is the island you need to visit.
-Most of the island — two thirds to be exact — is considered a national park.
-You can only get there by taking a ferry from either St. Croix or St. Thomas, since it doesn’t have an airport.
+Most of the island — two-thirds to be exact — is considered a U.S. national park.
+You can only get there by taking a ferry from either St. Croix or St. Thomas since it doesn’t have an airport.

 The island is also a family-friendly destination, offering a variety of food options and things to do for kids.
 You won’t find too many crowds, and since it requires a ferry to get there since there is no airport, the beaches are also less populated.
 It’s an excellent place to relax while surrounded by paradise.

 St. Croix is the biggest of the three islands and is well known for its historical aspect.
 If you’re interested in history, St. Croix is the island you want to check out.
 You can explore the landmarks around the island that played a role during the colonial period.

 There are more than enough food offerings even for the pickiest eater.
 The food tours are a must if you plan on visiting the island, each lasting anywhere between 2-3 hours.
 They offer the perfect opportunity if you want to try various local foods.
 There are food options for everyone, including vegetarian options, plus alcoholic and non-alcoholic drinks.

-Even if you’re staying in a specific one, I’d recommend you take the ferry and visit all three during your time there.
-It’s not expensive ($6/ticket each way), only takes 15-25 minutes per ferry, and you also get a beautiful view of the islands.
-Another group of islands worth considering, is the nearby British Virgin Islands.
+Even if you’re staying in a specific one or visiting for a week, I’d recommend you take the ferry and visit all three during your time there.
+It’s not expensive ($6/ticket each way) and only takes 15-25 minutes per ferry, which gives you a beautiful view of the virgin islands.